Three-body problem: Special-case solutions

 In 2015, physicist Ana Hudomal discovered 14 new families of solutions for the equal-mass zero-angular-momentum three-body problem.

 In 2017, researchers Xiaoming Li and Shijun Liao found 669 new periodic orbits of the equal-mass zero-angular-momentum three-body problem.
 This was followed in 2018 by an additional 1,223 new solutions for a zero-angular-momentum system of unequal masses.

 In 2018, Li and Liao reported 234 solutions to the unequal-mass "free-fall" three-body problem.
 The free-fall formulation starts with all three bodies at rest.
 Because of this, the masses in a free-fall configuration do not orbit in a closed "loop", but travel forward and backward along an open "track".

+In 2021, Xiaoming Li, Xiaochen Li and Shijun Liao reported a single family containing 135,445 periodic orbits of non-hierarchical unequal-mass triple systems, of which 13,315 were found to be linearly stable.

-In 2023, Ivan Hristov, Radoslava Hristova, Dmitrašinović and Kiyotaka Tanikawa published a search for "periodic free-fall orbits" three-body problem, limited to the equal-mass case, and found 12,409 distinct solutions.
+In 2023, Ivan Hristov, Radoslava Hristova, Dmitrašinović, and Kiyotaka Tanikawa published a search for "periodic free-fall orbits" in the three-body problem, limited to the equal-mass case, and found 12,409 distinct solutions.

+Because a free-fall periodic orbit generally corresponds to two distinct sets of initial conditions, the 24,582 sets of initial conditions located by that search reduce to 12,409 distinct solutions, 236 of which are self-dual.
+A further search in 2025, restricted to free-fall orbits possessing central symmetry, enlarged this class; all of the orbits found in it were linearly unstable.

+In 2026, Hristov, Hristova and Tanikawa established four regions of stability for the equal-mass zero-angular-momentum problem and reported 971 verified sets of initial conditions for linearly stable collisionless periodic orbits.
+They describe these as candidates for orbits that are stable in the sense of the Kolmogorov–Arnold–Moser (KAM) theorem, rather than as orbits whose nonlinear stability has been established.

+Most of these large searches were restricted to planar motion.
+In a 2025 preprint, Li and Liao reported 10,059 new three-dimensional periodic orbits of the general three-body problem, computed for two unit masses together with a third mass taking the twenty values m_{3} = 0.1n for integers 1 ≤ n ≤ 20; 1,996 of them were found to be linearly stable.
+The set includes 21 spatial choreographies of three equal masses, in which all three bodies follow a single closed curve, and 273 orbits the authors call "piano trios", in which two equal masses share one closed curve while the third, of a different mass, moves along another.

+Whether such periodic orbits arise in nature has also been examined numerically.
+In simulations of binary–binary and triple–single encounters published in 2026, Simon Portegies Zwart, Arjen Doelman and Jelmer Sein found that about 9% of their calculations produced periodic three-body systems, which generally occurred as transients surviving for tens to hundreds of orbital periods rather than as permanent configurations.